jdeath/Hubspace-Homeassistant/README.md

 Major rewrite.
-Now it caches tokens for 120s and shares authentication for all lights, thus makes fewer API call Supports on/off for a couple types of light strips: 'AL-TP-RGBCW-60-2116, AL-TP-RGBCW-60-2232' Trying to get RGB working for: '50291, 50292' , but probably does not work yet.
-If want to revert to on/off, just edit line 97 to have a made up model name
+Now it caches tokens for 118s and shares authentication for all lights, thus makes fewer API calls

+Supports on/off for a couple types of light strips: 'AL-TP-RGBCW-60-2116, AL-TP-RGBCW-60-2232'

+RGB working for: '50291, 50292'.
+No brigtness or White Colortemp yet

+On/Off,Brightness: PIR switch (HPDA311CWB)

+Currently working on getting the outlets (HPKA315CWB) to work.

-Only supports on/off right now except for the PIR switch, which supports brightness.
-I would like to update to cloud push, but right now it updates state every minute.
+I would like to update to cloud push, but right now polls the state every minute by default (can be overwritten with scan_interval).
+Please contact me if good with websockets.
+The websocket system pushes bad data at first, which messses up the connection.
+I need a way to ignore that data.

 Login may not be robust.
 May need to reset login/restart homeassistant if it hangs.
 Will add better logic later

+Please make an issue if need support for a new model.

 ### Installation

 copy this folder to `<config_dir>/custom_components/hubspace/`.

 Add the following entry in your `configuration.yaml`:

+Do *not* name your lights in the app the same as a room you have defined or the logic will get tripped up: Office, Bedroom, etc

 ```yaml
 light: